LukeThornton92/string_theory/README.md

 ![You May Also Like](./media/README/features/products/youmayalsolike.png)

-Having a section of the page dedicated to showing the user different options based on what they are currently looking at is a big part of online retail, probably done best by companies like Amazon, I wanted to implement something similar which involved some additional Python and Javescript.
+Having a section of the page dedicated to showing the user different options based on what they are currently looking at is a big part of online retail, probably done best by companies like Amazon, I wanted to implement something similar which involved some additional Python and Javascript.

 ```
 def product_detail(request, product_id):